-I’ve always had a passion for soccer.
-I have been playing the game for as long as I can remember.
+I have dedicated a page to my soccer experience because the game is one of my greatest passions.
+I have been playing it for as long as I can remember.
 And over the years I have volunteered as a coach and a ref in various youth soccer programs.
 So it was only a matter of time before the game I love eventually crossed paths with the profession I chose.

 In 1994, I took a leave of absence from my job at public relations agency Creamer Dickson Basford to serve as the Director of Corporate Communications for International Sports Publishing’s ’94 Cup Daily.
-This was a daily newspaper dedicated to covering FIFA’s 1994 World Cup soccer tournament, and my role was more akin to that of a director of marketing in that I oversaw everything: advertising, public relations, collateral, and even some grassroots marketing.
-It was my first experience working on the corporate side and with a start-up.
+This was a daily newspaper dedicated to covering FIFA’s 1994 World Cup soccer tournament, and my role was more akin to that of a Director of Marketing in that I oversaw advertising, public relations, collateral, and even some grassroots marketing.

-Years later, in 2007, I signed on as the Marketing Director at Asphalt Green, a non-profit sports and fitness organization where my nephews and I played soccer on Manhattan’s Upper East Side.
-As I quickly learned, there’s a lot more to Asphalt Green than soccer, though promoting the game – particularly among kids in nearby underserved communities like East Harlem – remained my inspiration while working there.
+Years later, in 2007, I signed on as the Marketing Director at Asphalt Green, a nonprofit sports and fitness organization on Manhattan’s Upper East Side where my nephews, brother, and I played soccer.
+As I quickly learned, there is a lot more to Asphalt Green than soccer, though promoting the game – particularly among kids in nearby underserved communities like East Harlem – remained my inspiration while working there.

 This foray into soccer journalism was a fantastic experience for me.
-It helped me better understand the world of journalism, which strengthened my media relations expertise.
-It also helped improve both my social media and content marketing skills.
+It helped me better understand the world of journalism, and thereby strengthen my media relations expertise.
+It also helped improve both my digital communications and content marketing skills – and social media, in particular.
 And it provided me with a broader and deeper understanding of soccer in New York City and the United States.

 The experience also reinforced my desire to continue working in soccer at some level in the future.
-As a seasoned marketing communications professional who also has an in-depth knowledge of the game, I hope that someday I will find such an opportunity – so that I can use the skills I’ve amassed over the past 25-plus years to support the game I have loved for a lifetime.
-[Soccer Resume]
+As a seasoned marketing communications professional who also has an in-depth knowledge of the game, I hope that someday I will find such an opportunity – so that I can use the skills I have amassed over the past three decades to support the game I have loved for a lifetime.